 If you’re confused about your life circumstances — your family dynamics, your relationships, your habits, your health, etc. — know that it might not be you or your genetics but rather your environment.
 Whether you believe it or not, evil does exist in the form cluster B personality disorders and you might be swimming in it.
 Mother, father, brother, sisters and friends — each and every single one of them could be a predator / demon, the source of your confusion, struggles and suffering.

 The sooner you come to terms with this, the sooner you can begin healing, piecing together your life, and going after your dreams with the uttermost confidence, determination and optimism.
-Your life is too valuable to be tied-up and suffocated by evil.
+Your life is too valuable to be tied-up and suffocated by anyone.